Gauss--Bonnet theorem for compact and orientable surfaces: a proof without using triangulations: Introduction

 When $\Sigma$ is a subriemannian manifold of the three dimensional euclidean space, the complex structure (given by the induced metric) at a point applied to a tangent vector is simply the cross product between the normal vector at the particular point and this tangent vector (with both vectors understood as elements of the three dimensional euclidean space).

 It so happens that (lemma \ref{GBformula})

-and the first Chern number, defined by is independent (theorem \ref{Gindependence}) of the geometric structures $(\boldsymbol{j}_{\boldsymbol{\mathrm{g}}},\escalar{\cdot}{\cdot},\nabla^{\boldsymbol{\mathrm{g}}})$.
+and the first Chern number, defined by is independent (theorem \ref{Gindependence}) of the geometric structures $(\boldsymbol{j}_{\boldsymbol{\mathrm{g}}},\boldsymbol{h}_{\boldsymbol{\mathrm{g}}},\nabla^{\boldsymbol{\mathrm{g}}})$.

 Finally a disclaimer.
+The focus of this note is to produce a complete proof of the geometric independence of the curvatura integra without using triangulations, and computations using local charts.
+Once it is established that the curvatura integra is a topological invariant of a compact and oriented two dimensional manifold (without boundary), there is no surprise in expressing this number in terms of its genus: those manifolds are topologically classified by their genera.

-The focus of this note is to produce a complete proof of the geometric independence of the curvature integra without using triangulations; this note does not provide a proof that the first Chern number equals the Euler characteristic, which can be achieved by showing that the top Chern class is related to counting (with multiplicity) the intersection between a generic section and the zero section of $T\Sigma$.
+One might insist in finding an explicit formula relating the curvatura integra and the genus, and there are many possible ways to achieve this.
+An appendix to this note was added with a proof.
+Another approach, also discussed in the appendix, is to provide a proof that the first Chern number equals the Euler characteristic, which can be achieved by showing that the top Chern class is related to counting the intersection between the zero section and another section of $T\Sigma$ (via Poincar\'{e}--Hopf index formula).